gowthamsirigiri/Jenkins_Master_slave_Autoscaling/README.md

 Create a launch configuration or template with a base AMI (with Docker installed).

-In the user data script, include:
+In the user data script, include the below steps:

-#Below curl need to run on the slave host to establish the connection netween master and slave and other config
+## Below curl need to run on the slave host to establish the connection netween master and slave and other config
 curl-so http://localhost:8080/jnlpJars/agent.jar
 java -jar agent.jar -url http://Ec2_IP_address:8080/-secret 8812f6bc9321d5523798a42405152ee776a3e45936611f060f3a8d7cf3678a59 -name Run01 websocket -workDir "/user/jenkins-files"